 The velocity gap

-Business stakeholders increasingly bypass procurement for urgent decisions because they know the lead time for procurement analysis and action.
+Business stakeholders increasingly bypass procurement for urgent decisions because they know the lead time for procurement spend analysis and action.
 When finance needs immediate market intelligence or operations requires rapid supplier diversification in response to tariffs, they can't wait for traditional procurement workflows.
 As Cyril Pourrat, the CPO of BT Group described recently, “I want results in two clicks [...] not 20 minutes.”

 The AI revolution: from insights to autonomous action